ng-Classic/ng-classic/aio/content/guide/template-typecheck.md

 ### Full mode

-If the `fullTemplateTypeCheck` flag is set to `true`, Angular Classicis more aggressive in its type-checking within templates.
+If the `fullTemplateTypeCheck` flag is set to `true`, Angular Classic is more aggressive in its type-checking within templates.
 In particular:

 *   Embedded views \(such as those within an `*ngIf` or `*ngFor`\) are checked